 To see what each plan’s specific features and functions are, click here to view our pricing page.

 Pros to AirSend

 As said before, AirSend’s biggest positives are seamless conversation and built-in collaboration tools.
 But, AirSend doesn’t stop there.
 The biggest alternative to Microsoft Teams, aside from our clean and simplistic design, is that we offer Office 365 integration.
 This means, that you can still rely on Office 365 to get your work done, but now with easier and faster communication.
-To see what we mean by this, read our blog post.
+This makes AirSend a fabulous Microsoft Teams alternative.
+To learn more about this, read our blog post.

 Finally, we offer more storage and sufficiently better pricing.